jumboduck/squirrel/TESTING.md

 ### Search function

 The application should successfuly display search results, when a term is sent through the search input in the navigation.

+## Responsive Testing

+An important feature of the application is to make it responsive across a variety of devices.
+For this reason thorough testing was conducted to ensure content remained readable and editable on various screen sizes.